 For those patients that have had a difficult time finding lenses that provide good enough vision for their lifestyle, there are RGP or “hard” contacts.
-These lenses do provide better vision in most cases, but are usually a bit more difficult to adjust to comfort wise.
+These lenses do provide better vision in most cases but are usually a bit more difficult to adjust to comfort-wise.
 There are many patients in these lenses that are completely happy and unwilling to switch to soft contact lenses.

 Silicone Hydrogel Lenses

-Another category of lenses that are fairly new to the market are the silicone hydrogel lenses.
-These lenses can provide many times more oxygen to the eyes compared to other category of lenses.
+Another category of lenses that are fairly new to the market is silicone hydrogel lenses.
+These lenses can provide many times more oxygen to the eyes compared to other categories of lenses.
 These lenses are actually providing some patients with a second chance to remain in soft contact lenses.
 If there is a significant risk of failing ocular health due to lack of oxygen to the cornea, then these lenses may provide the needed oxygen and therefore may extend a patient’s ability to remain in soft lenses.